diffblue/gitlab/doc/user/packages/harbor_container_registry/index.md

 At the project level, you can see **CLI Commands** in the upper right corner, where you can copy corresponding commands to log in, build images, and push images.
 However, **CLI Commands** does not show at the group level.

 NOTE:
-Default settings for Harbor integration at the project level are inherited from the group level.
+Default settings for the Harbor integration at the project level are inherited from the group level.

 ## Use images from the Harbor Registry